SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 - man 3p printf
 - man stdlib.h
 - man make
 - Tutorial on gcc and make, <a href="{{< resource "tutorial.gcc_make.txt" >}}">link</a>

 I'd like to discourage you from making google searches on API functions.
-Quite often you will find outdated man pages, the ones related to different OS'es, ones with mistakes and the pages not conforming to the standards like POSIX.
+Quite often you will find outdated man pages, the ones related to different OSes, ones with mistakes and the pages not conforming to the standards like POSIX.
 It is best to use man pages placed locally on the lab computers.

 All man pages are organized in to numbered sections, they are described in manual page to the man program.